-I received this book for free from Publicist in exchange for an honest review.
+I received this book for free from Publicist for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Morning Light by Holland Kane

 Published by Rumor House Books on July 1, 2013

 “Emily, a twenty-four-year-old dancer and choreographer, confronts her husband’s fixation with right-wing Catholic dogma that condemns her use of birth control.
 His faith is so powerful that he refuses to have sex with her, even though he desperately wants to.
 As awful as this broken faith feels, she is troubled more by her best friend’s losing fight with cancer, and seeks to help her friend’s grief-stricken, precocious, son-the seventeen-year-old David.
 But the boy’s willful ways turn the tables on her.
 Denied intimacy by her husband, the boy’s passion asserts itself, and everyone’s life is explosively altered.
 Twenty years later, the successful David, a theater director, gets his hands on Emily’s secret journals and uncovers her covert emotional life, revealing family secrets unknown to him, and discovering prickly truths about himself.
 Part literary memoir, part poignant psychological drama, this haunting love story explores the secrets of attraction and the mysteries of obsession-a boy’s coming-of-age, and one woman’s search for love and success in a year of intense achievement and painful loss.”